Tool Mark Evidence: Types, Comparison Principles and Collection

 Tool mark sections operate at CFSL Hyderabad and CFSL Kolkata as flagship units, with state FSL sections at Pune, Madurai, Lucknow and a handful of other state headquarters running steady burglary and safe-breaking exhibit loads.
 The typical case file routed to one of these sections looks like this:

-The practical implication for an investigator is that if you didn't recover the tool, the tool mark on the scene is investigatively dead.
-The mark may sit in the FSL as a documented exhibit, but no system is going to surface a matching tool from an old case.
-This is one of the genuine gaps in Indian forensic infrastructure that NFSU and SFSL leadership have flagged for medium-term build-out.
+Without a recovered tool, a tool mark on a scene cannot be matched.
+The mark is preserved as a documented exhibit, but no national system exists to search it against past cases.
+This is a recognised gap in Indian forensic infrastructure that NFSU and SFSL leadership have flagged for medium-term development.

 A 12mm flat-tip screwdriver leaves a mark on the painted wood of a door frame as the suspect tries to lever the strike plate open.
 The mark shows both compression at the contact point and a long scratch trailing away from it.
 What class of tool mark is this?